Accelerated Pathway Resources

 Learn more about the Rating process and requirements for accredited child care.

 We’ve compiled a list of Accelerated Pathway FAQs.
 If you have any other questions about the process, please connect with the right contact person for your program.

 Standards and Indicators

-Learn more about the Indicators and how they measure best practice in child care and early education.
+Learn more about the Parent Aware Standards and Indicators and how they measure best practice in child care and early education.

 Programs earn accreditation from national child care organizations for meeting higher standards than required for state licensing, and typically meet or exceed requirements for a Parent Aware Rating.
 Programs with an accreditation from an organization below are strongly encouraged to apply for the Accelerated Pathway.